red-collar-official/flutter_kore/packages/flutter_kore/doc/utility.md

 #### StreamBuilders

-The library contains simple analogues of `StreamBuilder` that allow you to pass `StateStream` (wrapper object to get stream and current value for a given state mapper)—`KoreStreamBuilder` and `flutter_koreMultiStreamBuilder`.
+The library contains simple analogues of `StreamBuilder` that allow you to pass `StateStream` (wrapper object to get stream and current value for a given state mapper)—`KoreStreamBuilder` and `KoreMultiStreamBuilder`.
 These widgets also allow you to pass `Stream` and `initialData` as usual if needed.

 Here are examples: